bustle/mobiledoc-kit/CARDS.md

     the payload.
   * `env.edit()` is available to the `display` setup, and when called swaps the instance to edit mode.
+  * `env.remove()` remove this card.
+This calls the current mode's `teardown()` hook and removes the card from DOM and from the post abstract. the instance to edit mode.
 * `payload` is the payload for this card instance.
 It was either loaded from a Mobiledoc or generated and passed into an `env.save` call.